sachiniyer/resow/UX-DESIGN.md

 ## 1. App Map
 ![App map](ux-design/appmap/appmap.png)

 The web app doesn't have a home page.
-It shows the map when you open the app.
+It shows the map when you open it.

 There are 4 main branches in the web app:
 - Map: Users can view the locations of the items uploaded by other users.